GingerKiwi/gingerkiwi-blog-2023/src/blog/2023-11-07-a-handful-of-quick-a11y-tips-for-devs.md

 ## Page Title

 **What is a page title?**

-The name of your  in the head of your html documents.
+The name of your page in the head of your html documents.

 **Why should developer use a page title?**

 1. It's the first thing a user hears when visiting any page on your site.
 2. It allows screen reader users to know the content of your page quickly, without having to read the majority of the page.
 3. (Bonus): It's also helpful for search engine optimization (SEO).